By: Anthony Porto, MD, MPH, FAAP & Rachel Drake, MS, RD, CSO, CSP, CDN

 The AAP recommends

-breastmilk as the sole source of nutrition for your baby for about 6 months.
+breastmilk as the sole source of nutrition for your baby for about the first 6 months.
 If a baby is breastfed by a mother who is drinking cow's milk, or is formula fed with traditional infant formula, they have already been exposed to cow's milk protein.
-Most babies can begin to consuming dairy foods around 6 months—after a few first
+Most babies can begin consuming dairy foods around 6 months of age — after a few first

 solid foods have been introduced.
 Plain, whole-fat or whole Greek yogurt is a good first form of cow's milk protein for babies to try.
 Avoid the added sugar commonly found in yogurt marketed to babies and toddlers.

 Once a baby is developmentally able to eat finger foods, other dairy—such as pieces of cheese—can be added.
 The AAP recommends that whole cow's milk and low-iron formulas not be used during the first year of life, because babies' digestive systems under age one year old may not tolerate the cow's milk protein in large quantities.
 Low-iron formulas can also lead to anemia.